nextstrain/auspice/docs-src/docs/narratives/how-to-write.md

 In the [narratives introduction](http://localhost:3000/auspice/narratives/introduction#sharing-narratives) we introduced the possibility of using the community functionality of nextstrain to share your narratives.

+> A quick reminder of the difference between auspice & nextstrain.org is warrented.
+Nextstrain is a "user" of auspice, in that it uses auspice to visualise genomic data and makes it available via [nextstrain.org](https://nextstrain.org).
+It has additional functionality available, such as the ability to source datasets (and narratives!) from any public GitHub repo -- [see documentation here (nextstrain.org)](https://nextstrain.org/docs/contributing/community-builds).
+Note that the _dataset_ (i.e. the JSON(s)) doesn't have to live in the same github repo, in fact it doesn't even need to be a community build.

-> This requires knowledge of GitHub -- [see here](https://guides.github.com/activities/hello-world/) for an introduction.
+> This step requires knowledge of GitHub -- [see here](https://guides.github.com/activities/hello-world/) for an introduction.

 If you turn the directory containing the `datasets` and `narratives` directories into a git repository and upload it to your GitHub account, then you can share your narrative with anyone through nextstrain.
 For instance, let's assume your GitHub username is "yourname" and your repo is called "auspice-narrative-example".
 You'll need to rename the narrative markdown to start with the repo name, e.g.